Types of Data: Complete Guide to Data Classification - Quantitative, Qualitative, Discrete & Continuous

 Continuous data consists of values that can take on any value within a range.
 Unlike discrete data, continuous data can theoretically take on any value within a given interval, making it infinitely divisible.
 When we measure height, weight, temperature, or time, we're working with continuous data.

 The key characteristic of continuous data is that it can take any value within a range and is infinitely divisible.
 Between any two continuous values, there are infinitely many other possible values.
 For example, between 170.0 cm and 170.1 cm in height, there are infinitely many possible measurements.
-This continuous nature makes it suitable for precise measurements and allows for sophisticated statistical analysis.
+This continuous nature makes it suitable for precise measurements and allows for detailed statistical analysis.
 Typical examples include height, weight, temperature, and time.

 Discrete data showing countable values (number of defects per product) with distinct, separate values.
 Each bar represents a specific count, and there are no intermediate values between data points, demonstrating the countable nature of discrete data.